did-app/did-elixir/README.md

 ```

 Then run `mix ecto.migrate` to apply the migration to your database.
+Before running this for the first time you will need to run `mix ecto.create`.

 Create the file `lib/my_notes/note.ex` in which we will add the Ecto model for accessing notes in the database.